sneakerhax/Arsenal/Tools/Kali_Linux/Entries/Kali_Linux_on_Debian.md

-# Kali Linux - Linux Host
+# Kali Linux on Debian

 **Choose a version of Debian Linux Including one found on a cloud service**